-Joe Casazza, a Red Canary Technical Account Manager, reached out to Joe Moles, Red Canary Director of Detection Operations, to help conduct a threat investigation on the fly.
+Joe Casazza, a Red Canary incident handler, reached out to Joe Moles, Red Canary VP of Customer Security Operations, to help conduct a threat investigation on the fly.
 Moles had already seen the host name appear and inquired where the new system had come from.

 The Red Canary team quickly jumped into action: